-We are an interdisciplinary group interested in the computational modeling of human, animal, computer, and prosthetic vision to elucidate the science behind bionic technologies that may one day restore useful vision to people living with incurable blindness.
+We are an interdisciplinary group interested in exploring the mysteries of human, animal, and artificial vision.
+Our passion lies in unraveling the science behind bionic technologies that may one day restore useful vision to people living with incurable blindness.

 We propose a personalized stimulus encoding strategy that combines state-of-the-art deep stimulus encoding with preferential Bayesian optimization.